Evi Edna Ogholi

 Evi Edna Ogholi (born 6 July 1966) is a Nigerian female reggae musician popular for her song "Happy Birthday".

 Early life

-Ogholi was born on 6 July 1966 in Isoko, Delta State (then Midwest Region) to the household of Reverend R. O. Ogholirly.
+Ogholi was born on 6 July 1966 in Emede Isoko south, Delta State (then Midwest Region) to the household of Reverend R. O. Ogholirly.
 She married her producer and manager Emma Ogosi, and they had two children.
 The couple later separated, with Ogholi moving to Paris shortly after.

 Career

 Ogholi released her debut album My Kind of Music in 1987.
 Emma Ogosi was her manager and producer.
 Her popular hits are "Happy Birthday", "Oghene Me", and "Look Before You Cross".
 After a long vacation from the music scene Ogholi unveiled her plans to resume to entertain her fans, during her interview with BBC Pidgin and Splash 105.5 FM Ibadan.

 APCN humanitarian awards

 In 2020, she was honored and endorsed as the brand Ambassador of Hope and Peace to Aid People Change Nigeria Charity and Orphanage Organisation in Nigeria and Ireland to host Nigeria and Ireland largest humanitarian 12th edition award event.